AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

      - SMCDellSensors (Needed for Dell CPU fan monitoring)
      - Lilu/AppleALC/WhateverGreen
      - [CPUFriend](https://github.com/acidanthera/CPUFriend)/[CPUFriendDataProvider](https://github.com/corpnewt/CPUFriendFriend) (Configure CPU powermanagement)
-     - [VoltageShift](https://github.com/sicreative/VoltageShift) (To disable Intel Turbo Boost, undervolt, and set Power Limit(PL1,PL2); the kext itself won't do anything unless the settings are configured at OS level; Undervolting requires unlocking Overclock Lock in BIOS mod)
+     - [VoltageShift](https://github.com/sicreative/VoltageShift) (To disable Intel Turbo Boost, undervolt, and set Power Limit(PL1,PL2); the kext itself won't do anything unless the settings are configured at OS level; undervolting requires unlocking Overclock Lock in BIOS mod)
      - [RealtekCardReader](https://github.com/0xFireWolf/RealtekCardReader)/RealtekCardReaderFriend (For microSD card reader)
      - NVMeFix
      - VoodooPS2Controller/VoodooPS2Keyboard (For Keyboard)
      - [VoodooI2C](https://github.com/VoodooI2C/VoodooI2C)/VoodooInput/VoodooI2CServices/VoodooGPIO/VoodooI2CHID (For Trackpad/Touchscreen)
+     - [BrightnessKeys.kext](https://github.com/acidanthera/BrightnessKeys) (For Brightness keys to work; use with SSDT-ACOS.aml)
+     - [HibernationFixup.kext](https://github.com/acidanthera/HibernationFixup) (Required if using standby(S4) with hibernatemode 3)

   Patch:

      - AppleRTC patch to disable RTC alarm wake scheduling.
+(Do not enable this quirk if using hibernatemode 3)

   Quirks:

      - AppleXcpmCfgLock -> Set to No if CFG Lock is disabled.
 Otherwise, enable this quirk.
      - CustomSMBIOSGuid -> If dual booting to other OSes other than macOS, set this to yes along with setting UpdateSMBIOSMode to "Custom" in PlatformInfo section.
-     - DisableIoMapper -> No (If enabling AppleVTD)
-     - DisableIoMapperMapping -> Yes (If enabling AppleVTD in Ventura+)

 - Misc